tytydraco/yessleep/out/We_were_tasked_with_exploring_the_Mariana_Trench.md

 No matter how hard we tried, more and more people from the scientific community wanted to see the Mariana Trench, and some came back, fortunately.
 Though, they acted like I did, just shocked.

-One person, however, said they saw something else than the skinny one.
+However, one person said they saw something other than the skinny one.
 Let’s call it the controller.

 They said they saw a large man, heavy built, and it had hundreds of tiny eyes, throughout the body, what seemed odd to me, is that they couldn't see down here, *how and why would they need eyes?*